zorazrw/zorazrw.github.io/_pages/about.md

 ======
 I am currently continuing my graduate study at the [Language Technologies Institute](https://www.lti.cs.cmu.edu/) at [Carnegie Mellon University](https://www.cmu.edu/), in the [Master of Language Technologies](https://lti.cs.cmu.edu/mlt/) program.

-My research interest spans across multilingual language udnerstanding, reasoning in question answering systems, structured knowledge learning, to general techniques about language models.
+My research interest spans across multi- natural/programming language learning, semantic parsing, reasoning in question answering systems, structured knowledge learning, to general techniques about language models.
 I am fond of problems motivated by the characteristics of datasets and models, more from a linguistic perspective than on the training side.

 Gap year at Microsoft Research